Eliav2/react-xarrows/README.md

 ##### _extendSVGcanvas

+_optional, default: 0_ \
-will extend the svg canvas at all sides. can be useful if for some reason the arrow(or labels) is cut though to small svg canvas(should be used in advanced custom arrows). example: `_extendSVGcanvas = {30}` - will extended svg canvas in all sides by 30 pixels.
+will extend the svg canvas at all sides. can be useful if for some reason the arrow(or labels) is cut though to small svg canvas(should be used in advanced custom arrows). example: `_extendSVGcanvas = {30}` - will extend svg canvas in all sides by 30 pixels.

 ##### _cpx1Offset,_cpy1Offset,_cpx2Offset,_cpy2Offset

+_optional, default: 0_ \
 now you can manipulate and offset the control points of the arrow. this way you can control how the line curves. check out the interactive codesandbox, set _debug to true and play with these properties.

 ### default props